Spectral Analysis of the Quantum Random Energy Model: Adjacency matrix on Hamming balls

 2.~The second assertion follows from a direct computation. \end{proof}

-In particular, if $K$ is of order one as a function of $ N $, we have $\|T_K \| = \mathcal{O}_K(\sqrt{N})$.
+If $K$ is of order one as a function of $ N $, we have $\|T_K \| = \mathcal{O}_K(\sqrt{N})$.
 This drastic shift of the operator norm due to confinement should be compared to the finite-dimensional situation where this shift for a ball of radius $ K $ is propartional to $ K^{-2} $.

 In the remaining part of this section, we will analyze $T_K$ and its Green function in the two extreme cases in relation to $ N $: 1)~fixed-size balls in Subsection~\ref{subsec:K}, and 2)~growing balls with radius~$K = \varrho N $ with some $ 0 < \varrho < 1/2 $ in Subsection~\ref{subsec:rhoN}.
-For future reference, we record the following slight improvement in the latter situation.